The Legal Line between Porn and Prostitution

 cannot have sexual relations with the audience.

-This case lies somewhere between Freeman and Maita, but considerably closer to
+This case lies somewhere between Freeman and Maita, but considerably closer

-explicitly encouraged masturbation.
+and explicitly encouraged masturbation.

 This case resembles Maita in the presence of the consumer.
 It is more difficult